MAYBERoboLab/SIST_SI100B_RoboWriter/README.md

 ### Download models

+We have a modified UR5E robot arm model in this repo.

-You can download all models in [Model Gallery](<https://mujoco.readthedocs.io/en/stable/models.html>) or just download the models you need.
+You can download other models in [Model Gallery](<https://mujoco.readthedocs.io/en/stable/models.html>) or just download the models you need.

 If you want to use git: